hajyhia/Airbnb_Berlin_Price_predic/README.md

 ![Screenshot](images/price_distribution_by_room_type.png)

-I also wanted to check how the average price remains when the number of accommodates comes into picture.
-By intuition, we know that as we increase the number of accommodates while renting out a house, the price automatically increases.
-Let’s see if this is true in this case too.
+I also wanted to check how the average price remains when the number of accommodations comes into the picture.
+By intuition, we know that as we increase the number of accommodations while renting out a house, the price automatically increases.
+Let’s see if this is true in this case, too.

 ![Screenshot](images/price_distribution_by_accomodates.png)